tedtoal/XPT2046_Touchscreen_TT/README.md

   if (isTouched) {
     // Handle only if it wasn't previously touched. if (!wasTouched) {
+      // Get the touched point.
       TS_Point p = ts->getPoint();
-      int16_t x, y;
+      // Map it to TFT display coordinates (x,y). int16_t x, y;
       tsmap->mapTS_to_TFT(p.x, p.y, &x, &y);
       // Here you can use (x,y) to either plot something at that position on the TFT
       // or perhaps check to see if (x,y) lies within something you've displayed on
-      // the TFT, such as a button.
+      // the screen, such as a button.
     }
   } else {
     // Handle release of a touch here.